cschuaRoche/moving-common-sdk-android/RocheCommonSDK/staticContent/README.md

 ----------
 - Download static assets and unzips it
     ```
-    // retrieves the URL for version 1.2.1 of EN_US zip file from the manifest.json
+    // retrieves the privacy policy asset URL for version 1.2.1 of EN_US zip file from the manifest.json
-    // downloads the EN_US zip file, unzips it, and returns the path of the unzipped file/directory
+    // downloads the privacy policy assets of EN_US zip file, unzips it, and returns the path of the unzipped file/directory
     val path =
         DownloadStaticContent.downloadStaticAssets(
             this@MainActivity,
             "https://passport-static-content.tpp1-dev.platform.navify.com/com.roche.nrm_passport/docs/manifest.json",
             "1.2.1",
             LocaleType.EN_US,
+            "privacy_policy",
             ::showProgress
         )